Cskyleryoung/gravity-forms-styles/readme.md

 All SASS files are partials.
 Variables use `!default`.
 Overrides are _easy_.

 Import `_main.scss` into your primary SCSS theme file to automatically include all files.
 Before the import, set any of the theme variables that you want to override.
-In most situations, you should be able to customize the form just by overriding variables and never need to touch the course.
+In most situations, you should be able to customize the form just by overriding variables and never need to touch the source.

 **NOTE:** The end goal is to have a system flexible enough that you really never need to touch source and just use overrides.
 You migh be able to just include this repo as a submodule in your theme and keep things easily up to date that way. _However_, this project is still in active development, so you should expect breaking changes for the time being.
 Factor that in.